Do not use Hub-4 for new installs. It is deprecated in favor of ESS.

 In a multi-phase system, the charge current is configured per phase.
 There is not a total charge current which the system adheres too.
 This means that, for example when there is a relatively small battery bank, and a huge over production of PV on L1, and not on the other phases, only part of that over production on L1 will be used to charge the battery.

-A Hub-4 setup requires an AC sensor connected in the main distribution panel: between the grid and installation.
-This AC sensor has been designed for 3 phase measurement, but can be configured for single phase support as well.
+A Hub-4 setup requires an Energy Meter connected in the main distribution panel: between the grid and installation.
+The meter is a three phase meter, but can be used for single phase installations as well.

 Follow the instructions as per the standard installation manual that comes with the inverter/charger.